H-Lupercal/Dudleya_setchellii_genomes/README.md

 The verification evidence is FASTA-based.
-Read-backed coverage, SNP/indel review, and mitochondrial repeat/junction validation require mapping the downloaded FASTQ data back to the canonical references.
+Read-backed coverage, SNP/indel review, and mitochondrial repeat/junction validation require mapping the downloaded FASTQ data back to the reference FASTAs.

 No license has been declared for these data.
 Contact the project owners before reuse or redistribution beyond normal review and citation.